Proximal indirect comparison: Indirect comparison with unmeasured shifted effect modifiers

 Consider two treatment pairs, \(A\in\{0,1\}\) and \(A\in\{0,-1\}\), where the former is the treatments investigated in the source RCT \(S=1\) and the latter is those in the target RCT \(S=0\).
 This corresponds to the situation where there is a treatment shared by the two RCTs, in this case \(A=0\), so that the comparison of the treatments \(A=1\) and \(A=-1\) may be made with the help of the common treatment arm.
+Indirect comparison of this kind is called anchored comparison \citep{phillippo2018methods}.
 The setup described here is a subset of network meta-analysis, which usually places interest on the causal effects comparing at least three different pairs of interventions.
-The treatment \(A=1\) that we wish to emulate, also referred to as the missing treatment, can be a placebo or an active treatment.
+The treatment \(A=1\) that we wish to emulate in \(S=1\), also referred to as the missing treatment, can be a placebo or an active treatment.
 Additionally in each RCT a set of baseline covariates \(X\) is measured.
 Let \(Y(a)\) denote the potential outcome under the intervention \(A=a\in\{-1,0,1\}\).
-In this paper we consider as the target parameter \(\psi\) the average treatment effect (ATE) in the target population comparing treatments \(A=1\) and \(A=0\), i.e. \(\E\{Y(1)-Y(0)\mid S=0\}\).
-The indirect comparison parameter \(\theta=\E\{Y(-1)-Y(1)\mid S=0\}\) is the difference between the ATE \(\E\{Y(-1)-Y(0)\mid S=0\}\) in the target RCT and \(\psi\).
-For the identifiability of \(\psi\), the natural effect measure for transportability is the conditional average treatment effect (CATE).
+In this paper we consider as the target parameter \(\theta\) the average treatment effect (ATE) in the target population comparing treatments \(A=1\) and \(A=0\); that is, \(\theta=\E\{Y(1)-Y(0)\mid S=0\}\).
+The indirect comparison parameter \(\gamma=\E\{Y(1)-Y(-1)\mid S=0\}\) is the difference between \(\theta\) and the ATE in the target RCT, \(\E\{Y(-1)-Y(0)\mid S=0\}\).
+Figure~\ref{fig:comparison} contains a diagram describing the parameters \(\gamma\) and \(\theta\).
+For the identifiability of \(\theta\), the natural effect measure for transportability is the conditional average treatment effect (CATE).
 The mean scale is a common choice in various problems where the outcome is continuous (e.g., body weight) or binary (e.g., occurrence of a cardiac arrest).